25 Types of Succulents That Make Great Houseplants

 8. Pincushion Cactus (Mammillaria)

-While they usually remain quite small, pincushion cacti can ultimately grow to over a foot in height.
+Though they usually remain quite small, pincushion cacti can ultimately grow to over a foot in height.
 The succulents produce flowers in a rainbow of colors, which eventually develop into fruit that looks like a red berry.
 It’s easy to care for, making it great for cactus and succulent novices.

 Best For: Beginners who want an easy-care cactus that produces colorful flowers.